-Paul Neitman, LMSW, MSW brings over 35 years of experience in the health and human service field, to the nationally-recognized OPEN MINDS Consulting Practice.
-He currently serves as Senior Associate, leading projects in regards to his specific expertise.
-Mr. Neitman also has extensive board development and membership experience, through his own organization and volunteering in numerous other organizations.
+Paul Neitman, LMSW, MSW, brings over 35 years of experience in the health and human service field, to the nationally-recognized OPEN MINDS Consulting Practice, most recently as the Chief Operating Officer of Holy Cross Children’s Services in Michigan.
+He currently serves as a Senior Associate, leading projects in regards to his specific expertise.
+Mr. Neitman also has extensive board development and membership experience, both through his own organization and volunteering in numerous other organizations.

 Throughout his career at Holy Cross, initially serving as a treatment specialist, Mr. Neitman served in both clinical and business leadership positions.
 This included executive responsibilities for two acquisitions — an inpatient substance abuse treatment organization and a counseling organization.
-During these acquisition activities, he served on the due diligence committee where he lead the initiative to integrate the two organizations into Holy Cross Children’s Services.
+During these acquisition activities, he served on the due diligence committee, where he led the initiative to integrate the two organizations into Holy Cross Children’s Services.

 Mr. Neitman also led a multi-year initiative to create the Samaritan Center — a one-stop human service center in Detroit, Michigan.
 The Samaritan Center provides a variety of services to the neighborhood — urgent care, health care, dental services, behavioral health, skilled nursing services, job training, an alternative high school, and more — through collaborations with 80 other local health and human service organizations.
 Now in operation for over 15 years, the Samaritan Center and its partners have a combined annual operation budget of nearly $100 million, employ nearly 1,000 staff members, and serve over 7,000 neighborhood residents on a weekly basis.